Are Allergy Shots Better Than Pills? Disease-Modifying vs Symptomatic Evidence

 - Safety

-The disease-modifying allergy shot is now available at home: the Curex at-home program (curex.com/c/scit-v1, $129/month all-inclusive) delivers a personalized SCIT serum sterile-compounded to USP <797> as one weekly shot self-administered at home — a prescribed epinephrine auto-injector confirmed on hand before the first dose, your first injection and every dose change supervised live over Zoom, gradual week-by-week escalation, and board-certified allergist oversight.
+The disease-modifying allergy shot is now available at home: the Curex at-home program (curex.com/c/scit-v1, financing as low as $79/month on some plans) delivers a personalized SCIT serum sterile-compounded to USP <797> as one weekly shot self-administered at home — a prescribed epinephrine auto-injector confirmed on hand before the first dose, the first injection from each new vial or concentration supervised live in the Virtual Shot Room by trained Curex clinical staff, gradual week-by-week escalation, and board-certified allergist oversight.
 So patients who want the durable benefit shots deliver over pills no longer have to trade it for weekly clinic visits.

 See if at-home shots are right for youFrequently asked questions